 One of the other significant characteristics a GDPR-compatible Blockchain service offers is immutability.
 In order to rely on evidence of GDPR compliance, all involved parties must have a unified trust, which is complete, unchanged, and accurate.
 It can be possible by using blockchain technology to record transactions.

 It creates a unique signature for digital records when delivered to the platform, such as data transactions, events, or documents.
 Further, it stores these signatures in a proof chain that's an unchangeable ledger.

 So, after the creation of evidence seals, the evidence holder gets a notification with a token to allow proof certificates based on those seals that can be accessed whenever needed.
 These proof certificates can help validate claims for each party involved, providing clear evidence of the action.

 As the world is moving towards regulated data collection, security, and storage, Blockchain offers the most viable method for being compliant with upcoming, new international rules and regulations.
-The decentralized model and extremely minimal, invasive nature of the blockchain platforms adhere to new GDPR principles of privacy by design, and the availability and the immutability of the implementation of a proof chain guarantee prevention of malicious data corruption.
+The decentralized model and extremely minimal, invasive nature of the blockchain platforms adhere to new GDPR principles of privacy by design and the availability and immutability of the implementation of a proof chain guarantee prevention of malicious data corruption.